Classical mechanics: Newtonian mechanics

 where v0 is the initial velocity.
 This means that the velocity of this particle decays exponentially to zero as time progresses.
 In this case, an equivalent viewpoint is that the kinetic energy of the particle is absorbed by friction (which converts it to heat energy in accordance with the conservation of energy), and the particle is slowing down.
 This expression can be further integrated to obtain the position r of the particle as a function of time.

-Important forces include the gravitational force and the Lorentz force for electromagnetism.
-In addition, Newton's third law can sometimes be used to deduce the forces acting on a particle: if it is known that particle A exerts a force F on another particle B, it follows that B must exert an equal and opposite reaction force, −F, on A. The strong form of Newton's third law requires that F and −F act along the line connecting A and B, while the weak form does not.
-Illustrations of the weak form of Newton's third law are often found for magnetic forces.
+Newton's third law can be used to deduce the forces acting on a particle when in a closed system.
+If it is known that particle A exerts a force F on another particle B, it follows that B must exert an equal and opposite reaction force, −F, on A. For conservative forces, this means that the line integral around a closed loop is zero.
+The strong form of Newton's third law requires that F and −F act along the line connecting A and B, and these forces are defined as central forces.
+However, central forces are an approximation since objects that are at rest are only at rest with respect to one another.
+This limitation to Newton's third law can be shown using the Coulomb force, where charges must remain stationary with respect to a nonaccelerating frame of reference.
+When dealing with non-central forces like the Lorentz force, the weak form of Newton's third law is used by identifying conservation of momentum.
+Illustrations of the weak form of Newton's third law can be found for magnetic forces like the Lorentz force while discussing the curl or cross product of vectors.
+Thus, the forces acting on objects cannot be identified without accounting for relative acceleration and direction by utilizing reference frames.